lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-To empower customers to build XR applications that advance the industry's frontiers.
+To empower people to build XR applications that advance the industry's frontiers.

 ## <a name="vision"></a>Vision